nikita0527/techfolios.github.io/userguide.md

 #### Float an image

-The [Vacay Project Page](https://techfolios.github.io/template/projects/vacay) illustrates how to float an image to the left side of the text.
+The [Vacay Project Page](https://techfolios.github.io/template/projects/vacay) illustrates how to float an image to the right side of the text.
 Here is the code used to produce that image:

 ```
 <img class="ui medium right floated rounded image" src="../images/vacay-home-page.png">